gutfeeling/langsearch/docs/source/indexing_data.rst

 .. code-block:: python

-    from langsearch.pipelines import assemble, DetectItemTypePipeline, GenericTextPipeline, GenericAudioPipeline, GenericImagePipeline, GenericOtherPipeline
+    from langsearch.pipelines import assemble, DetectItemTypePipeline, GenericHTMLPipeline
+    from langsearch.pipelines.types.plaintext.plaintextpipeline import GenereicPlainTextPipeline
+    from langsearch.pipelines.types.audio.audiopipeline import GenericAudioPipeline
+    from langsearch.pipelines.types.image.imagepipeline import GenericImagePipeline
+    from langsearch.pipelines.types.other.otherpipeline import GenericOtherPipeline

     ITEM_PIPELINES = {
         DetectItemTypePipeline: 100,
-        **assemble(GenericTextPipeline, GenericAudioPipeline, GenericImagePipeline, GenericOtherPipeline)
+        **assemble(GenericPlainTextPipeline, GenericHTMLPipeline, GenericAudioPipeline, GenericImagePipeline, GenericOtherPipeline)
     }

-And just like that, you now have a pipeline that can index more than 1000 different MIME types including text, audio/video, images, pdfs, powerpoint presentations, word documents etc.
+And just like that, you now have a pipeline that can index more than 1000 different MIME types including plain text, html, audio/video, images, pdfs, powerpoint presentations, word documents etc.